 ORIENTATION

 All the agency employees must complete an orientation program designed to familiarize the employee with agency philosophy, policies, procedures, benefits, job descriptions, and other information necessary for successful performance of job duties.
 Copies of employment required documents will be collected upon hire.
-The following documents must be current and copied for all personnel files: driver’s license and social security card or unexpired passport.
+The following documents must be current and copied for all personnel files: driver’s license and documents that establish both identity and employment authorization.
 For all skilled staff the following additional documents are required; CPR, license for practice, auto insurance, and proof of TB testing.

 TRAINING AND SKILLS VALIDATION